Skip to main content

 • Unhealthy containers are automatically removed from the load balancer pool

 This is particularly useful in high-availability setups where you have multiple instances of Reactive Resume.
-If one instance becomes unhealthy (for example, it loses database, printer, or storage connectivity), the reverse proxy will stop routing traffic to it until it recovers.
+If one instance becomes unhealthy (for example, it loses database or storage connectivity), the reverse proxy will stop routing traffic to it until it recovers.

 If you’re using Traefik, it automatically respects Docker health checks when using the Docker provider.
 Unhealthy containers are excluded from routing without any additional configuration.